exercism/bash/concepts/arithmetic/introduction.md

 area=$((height * width))
 ```

-Did you see that the `$` dollar signs are missing from the variables in the arithmetic expression?
+Did you notice that the `$` dollar signs are missing from the variables in the arithmetic expression?
 Bash lets you do that.
 It makes expressions much easier to read.

-The manual says it this way:
+The manual says,

 > Within an expression, shell variables may also be referenced by name without using the parameter expansion syntax.